Food By Area

 8. The Green Leaf

 The Green Leaf does comforting Malay dishes such as Mee Rebus (from $3.50) and Laksa ($4.50).
-Prices are all kept below $5 here, and it is probably the cheapest Malay food stall in Maxwell Food Centre.
+Prices are mostly kept below $5 here, and it is probably the cheapest Malay food stall in Maxwell Food Centre.
 Come here for their Soto Ayam ($3.50), boasting thick cuts of rice cakes, chunks of marinated fried chicken, and a tantalising sweet broth.

 Unit number: #01-100